-All liquids collected on the floors of the transfer station building are discharged to sanitary sewer.
+As shown on Drawing A1-101 in Appendix III-A, the floors of the transfer station will be sloped from the tipping edge towards the transfer station opening where liquids will enter a trench drain with a sump.
+From there, liquids are routed to an oil/water separator and subsequently discharged into the sanitary sewer.
 Grading around the transfer station building is designed to prevent stormwater run-on into the building.